Alvaroxx1/Fall_Detection/README.md

 # Fall Detection

-The models perform better and the training process is faster using the pretrained model yolov8n.pt for pose stimation.
+The models perform better and the training process is faster using the pretrained model yolov8n.pt for pose estimation.
 You can try using yolov8s.pt, yolov8m.pt, etc.